This post may contain affiliate links. Please read our disclosure policy.

 Trim the base, removing any damaged leaves from the Brussels sprouts, then run under cold running water.
 Cut the sprouts in half for faster cooking.

 Meanwhile, heat oil in a large skillet over medium heat.
 Add garlic and sauté for about 3-4 minutes or until fragrant and incredibly tender.
 Using a slotted spoon discard the browned cloves.
-The garlic should have infused with the oil at this point.
+The garlic should have been infused with the oil at this point.

 Now carefully add the Brussels sprouts into the hot oil, cut side down, and sprinkle with salt and chili flakes.